+Moisture retention is vital to skin health, which is why we strongly recommend the use of a daily moisturizer for all skin types.
 As water travels upward through the epidermis, skin's moisture is naturally lost.
 Depending on your age, location and skin type, this normal daily loss can range from minimal to severe.

 Because serums contain ingredients that become unstable when exposed to light and air, they should be stored in a climate-controlled space without too much exposure to light.